apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 5th, 2021: Apache Jackrabbit 2.20.4 released
+Apache Jackrabbit 2.20.4 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.20) page for more details.

 #### October 18th, 2021 Apache Jackrabbit FileVault Package Maven Plugin 1.2.2 released
 Jackrabbit FileVault Package Maven Plugin 1.2.2 is current stable release of the package Maven Plugin.
 See the [downloads](downloads.html#vltplg) page for more details.